Walter Citrine, 1st Baron Citrine: Career

 In 1924, he was appointed Assistant General Secretary of the Trades Union Congress on account of his reputation for financial and administrative abilities.
 The TUC, though four to five million strong with over two hundred unions affiliated, had up to then been a largely ineffective body.
 As the General Secretary, Fred Bramley, was ill, Citrine took on a much wider role from the start.
 In time, he would transform it into a coherent and effective lobbying organisation for a growing movement.

 He acted enthusiastically as General Secretary during the General Strike of 1926 and was confirmed in that position after it, without opposition, at the Trades Union Congress of September 1926.
 The defeat of the general strike proved a watershed for the trade unions, persuading most General Council leaders to abandon their previous syndicalist philosophy.
 With other leading figures, such as Ernest Bevin (1881–1951), Citrine helped change the face of British trade unionism.
 They took the unions from the path of class conflict rhetoric to pragmatic cooperation with employers and government in return for union recognition and industrial advances.
 It was said that they took the TUC 'from Trafalgar Square to Whitehall'.

-From 1928 to 1945 he was also President of the International Federation of Trade Unions, chiefly an honorific position.
+From 1928 to 1945, he was also President of the International Federation of Trade Unions, chiefly an honorific position.
 He was also a Director of the Daily Herald 1929–1946, the newspaper that spoke for the trades union movement.

+In 1945, he attended the World Trade Union Conference in London alongside many renowned trade unionists.

 Citrine declined Churchill's offer to serve in his all-Party war-time coalition government.
 He did accept the position of Privy Councillor and this gave him total access to the Prime Minister and considerable influence with all Ministers on behalf of the TUC throughout the war.
 Together with Bevin who became Minister of Labour and National Service, they mobilised and directed the organised working classes' enthusiastic productive effort for victory.
 Citrine also acted as an envoy for the Prime Minister with the U.S and Soviet trade unions.
 This major contribution to the war effort immensely strengthened the position of the Labour ministers in Churchill's government of 1940 to 1945 which greatly assisted Labour's election as a majority government in 1945.
 That government's radical programme had been shaped on the National Joint Council of the 1930s.
 With this new prestige and standing, the trade unions came to be regarded as 'an estate of the realm', by all parties.